Upgrading to AAP & AIP 1.0.0

 The 1.0.0 release makes three explicit promises about what happens next:- Breaking changes now require a major bump to 2.0.
 Field renames, removals, type changes, or required-parameter additions cannot ship within 1.x.

-- Each major version is supported for 18 months from the release of its successor (see API versioning and ADR-006).
+- Each major version is supported for 18 months from the release of its successor (see API versioning).
 That 18-month window is longer than most APIs and reflects our commitment to agentic callers that cannot self-update in response to deprecation notices.

 - Deprecation signals are explicit.
 Deprecated versions return